EDTECH STRATEGIES: DIGITAL ATTENDANCE

 Updating Attendance Technology

-After minimal setup and training, schools can rely on a customizable SIS that makes it easy to include tardies, AM/PM absences, medical excuses, school holiday – even lunch count.
-Class based attendance also allows tracking for each subject during multiple periods throughout the day.
+After minimal setup and training, schools can rely on a customizable SIS that makes it easy to include tardies, AM/PM absences, medical excuses, school holidays — even lunch count.
+Class-based attendance also allows tracking for each subject during multiple periods throughout the day.

-Further, a web-based SIS makes attendance reports are available to the school office immediately, which simplifies record keeping.
-Principals and office staff can see students marked tardy, absent, etc., in real time, and even make updates or corrections as necessary.
+Further, a web-based SIS makes attendance reports available to the school office immediately, which simplifies record keeping.
+Principals and office staff can see students marked tardy, absent, etc., in real-time, and even make updates or corrections as necessary.
+If the need arises, reports can also be printed at any time.

 With the right tools, schools can make attendance-taking a more efficient and responsive process.
 Administrators, teachers, parents and students alike can all benefit from this streamlined system — except, of course, anyone playing hooky.